HumphreysCarter/weewx-airgradient/README.md

     sensors = serial_no_1, serial_no_2, serial_no_3 ...
 ```

-The extension will then use the mDNS broadcast from the sensor to pull data and ingest into the weewx database.
+The extension will then use the mDNS broadcast of the sensor via the [Local Server API](https://github.com/airgradienthq/arduino/blob/master/docs/local-server.md) to pull data and ingest into the weewx database.
 You can verify that the sensor is broadcasting data by going to `http://airgradient_[serial_no].local/measures/current` on the local network.